 Length: 12 pages

-This bill was introduced on August 1, 2008, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 1, 2008, in a previous session of Congress, but it did not receive a vote.

 Aug 1, 2008